nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![IngredientRestockCommandScreenshot](images/IngredientRestockCommandScreenshot.png)

-Figure x.
+Figure 11.
 A screenshot showing the outcome of an `i-restock` command

 <div markdown="block" class="alert alert-info">